thiagomarzagao/thiagomarzagao.github.io/resources/index.md

 <strong>miscellanea</strong>

-In case you are plagued by the curse of too much data, the University of Oklahoma has a [workshop series](http://www.oscer.ou.edu/education.php) on supercomputing.

 This is domain-specific, but if you're doing text analysis in political science you should definitely check [Prof. Benoit's](http://www.kenbenoit.net/) from time to time.
 Also, he just created a [website](http://www.textasdata.com/) dedicated to text analysis.

+In case you are plagued by the curse of too much data, the University of Oklahoma has a [workshop series](http://www.oscer.ou.edu/education.php) on supercomputing.

+Prof. Howe’s online [class](https://class.coursera.org/datasci-001/class/index) teaches you MapReduce and some SQL, which may come in very handy if you have tons of data.

 <strong>next on the list</strong>: